wlcable/GeoStar_GNSS_Bin2RINEX/README.md

 			-MarkerType XXXX, default=NON_GEODETIC, Name of the Marker (20) -NameObserver XXXX, Name of the Observer (21) -NameAgency XXXX, Name of the Agency (41)

+## Updates
+* Changed the filename format to be more in-line with RINEX 3 guidelines.
+* GPS-IR (SNR) output is more standard

 ## Known Problems
-* Time in the messages is given as seconds since 01/01/2008 00:00:00 (GeoStar Base Time) or 06/01/1980 (GPS Base Time), to do this conversion I simply make a Base Time, *BTGeo* and *BTGPS* that can be added to the time in the messages.
+* FIXED! ~~Time in the messages is given as seconds since 01/01/2008 00:00:00 (GeoStar Base Time) or 06/01/1980 (GPS Base Time), to do this conversion I simply make a Base Time, *BTGeo* and *BTGPS* that can be added to the time in the messages.
 When I compile this on my Raspberry Pi this works fine; however, when I compile it on my PC the times are all 1 hour behind.
 To fix this I have just changed *BTGeo.tm_hour* and *BTGPS.tm_hour* to 1 but there is surely a more elegant way to handle this.
-I am not sure what is causing this problem but possibly it has to do with differences between the compilers, 32 vs 64-bit?
+I am not sure what is causing this problem but possibly it has to do with differences between the compilers, 32 vs 64-bit?~~ Using setenv("TZ","UTC",true); was the solution
 * The code is currently not dealing with fractions of a second as time_t doesn't give this possibly.
 This isn't a problem if your data is 1Hz but if you are collecting at faster rates then the seconds will be truncated.
 * Only GPS and GLONASS related messages are fully implemented.
 Messages from other constellations with likely not be correctly converted or ignored completely.